WeitlerT/WeitlerT.github.io/_portfolio/opengl-AABB-app.md

     alt: "Instructions for controls"
 ---

-During our 3D gamification course we learnt how to create basic objects and games using OpenGL, some linear alegbra, and some C/C++.
+During our 3D gamification course we learnt how to create basic objects and games using OpenGL, some linear algebra, and some C/C++.
 This project in particular used some simple objects, but required AABB (Axis-Aligned Bounding Box) collision to know where the projectile landed on the board.
 Depending on where it landed it would calculate the score and add to the total.
 A pretty simple project, but quite a bit of work (collision took a while to get right).
 The project is public on my GitHub for anyone interested in checking out the code.

 {% include gallery caption="An image of the game as well as the controls listed." %}